Why research is repetitive without context retention

 The best research assistants help the user stay oriented in a changing evidence set.
 They do not just summarize documents.
 They connect the current tab, the nearby notes, the previous thread, and the question that still matters.

-That is why Saint's screen-aware and memory-driven positioning works well for research content.
+That is why Casper's screen-aware and memory-driven positioning works well for research content.
 It frames the product as part of the real desktop workflow rather than as a detached summarization endpoint.